Why get vaccinated?

-Flu is caused by the influenza virus, and can be spread by coughing, sneezing, and close contact.
+Flu is caused by influenza viruses, and can be spread by coughing, sneezing, and close contact.

 Anyone can get flu, but the risk of getting flu is highest among children.
 Symptoms come on suddenly and may last several days.
 They can include:

-runny or stuffy nose
+- runny or stuffy nose

 Flu can also lead to pneumonia, and make existing medical conditions worse.
 It can cause diarrhea and seizures in children.

 Each year thousands of people in the United States die from flu, and many more are hospitalized.

-Flu vaccine is the best protection we have from flu and its complications.
+Flu vaccine is the best protection against flu and its complications.
 Flu vaccine also helps prevent spreading flu from person to person.

-Flu vaccine is recommended every year.
-Children 6 months through 8 years of age should get two doses the first year they get vaccinated.
+Flu vaccination is recommended every year.
+Some children 6 months through 8 years of age might need two doses during one year.